refractionPOINT/lce_doc/docs/events.md

-# Reference: Event Types
+# Reference: Events

 The following is a reference list of all well-structured events available in LimaCharlie.

-For an overview of events and how they're structured, read the [Overview](events-overview.md) first.
+> We recommend reading the [Events Overview](events-overview.md) to learn about the schema for events, if you haven't already.

 ## Sensor Events